albertfxwang/LensRemap/cl01.MACS0717/readme.md

     mu_ext= 1/[(1-kappa_ext)^2-|gamma_ext|^2].
 So you should add the calculation of mu_ext in srcpix_tot...m

-    2. <<<140731>>> there seems no clear dependence of reading in the magnification map, if the mag_ctr can be given in as direct values in the catalog used to cut out image/lensmodel postage stamps
+    2. <<<140731>>> there seems no clear dependence of reading in the magnification map, if the mag_ctr can be given in as direct values in the catalog used to cut out image/lensmodel postage stamps.
+In the meantime, you could put the 1-sigma error range for mu_ctr (which can be given by Dan''s webtool) in the catalog as well.
+So a calculation on the 1-sigma range for mu_tot can also be done.

 scaling records: